proteanplanet/Ridgepack/library/README.md

 ### graphics

 A MATLAB library for producing publication-quality graphics for Earth System Models.
 All code documentation may be obtained from within MATLAB by typing 'help graphics' from within this library directory.
-Functions within this directory fix a number of problems with vanilla release MATLAB graphics functions when used to analyze the data on a geoid.
+Functions within this directory fix a number of problems with existing MATLAB graphics when applied to Earth System Models.

 ### infrastructure